EpocSquadron/coreos-devenv/Readme.md

 > If you want to change the password, open up `.containers/mysql-standard/grants.sql` and change the password in the SQL statement.
 This sql file is ran as the init-file for apache every time the mysql-standard container loads.

+## Development

+The dockerfiles and additional assets for the two core containers are located in `.containers`, where you can modify them as you wish and generate new docker images.
+Read more about docker development at the [docker.io docs](http://docs.docker.io/en/latest/).